dtm2451/dittoSeq/Vignette/README.md

 ### Basic use

-The basic use of most functions, including all of the plotting functions is `funtion(var, object, other.inputs)` where var is the target variable (often this will be the "name" of a metadata or gene) and object is the Seurat-object target.
+The basic use of most functions, including all of the plotting functions is `function(var, object, other.inputs)` where var is the target variable (often this will be the "name" of a metadata or gene) and object is the Seurat-object target.
 One of the most useful other inputs is probably cells.use.

 **`var`** - When var is given as a string name of a gene or metadata, default plot titles are generally generated and the functions will automatically grab the relevant values to plot.
 A discrete vector can also be provided, but note that even if cells.use is going to be used to subset down to only certain cells, this vector must include data for all the cells.